NathanBaulch/EnphaseOpenAPI/csharp-netcore/commissioning/docs/ActivationsApi.md

 <a id="getpartneractivation"></a>
 # **GetPartnerActivation**
-> System GetPartnerActivation (int activationId, SystemExpandEnum? expand = null)
+> Activation GetPartnerActivation (int activationId, SystemExpandEnum? expand = null)

 Retrieves an Activation by ID